 According to US law, sex trafficking is defined as “a commercial sex act that is induced by force, fraud or coercion, or where the person performing the act is under 18 years of age,” which would make any prostituted youth under 18 a trafficking victim.
-Shockingly, in the United States, the average age of entry into prostitution is 12 to 14 years old.
+Shockingly, in the United States, many victims enter the sex industry before they are 18 years old.
 Though the focus has largely been on girls, boys are also trafficked — in some cities in equal numbers to girls.
 Domestic sex trafficking occurs in all 50 states, and surprisingly even in small towns.
 Children are sold on the streets, on the internet through websites like backpage.com, in strip clubs, through “massage” businesses, and can be moved around states and across the country.
 The trafficker may be a single pimp, a family member, a gang or the youth can be exploited through a social network.

 The value of the sex industry is estimated at $9.8 billion, and for traffickers it is a high demand, low investment business.
 A trafficker can make upwards of a quarter million dollars per victim per year — purchasers of sex are willing to pay a premium for services, and trafficked youth often have quotas for how much money they need to make each night.
 A recent study on the underground sex economy found that the sex industry was more lucrative for traffickers compared to selling drugs or weapons.
 And contrary to popular belief, most youth are expected to turn over all of their earnings to their trafficker at the end of each night, often facing violence if they fail to do so.